What Is a Hardship Program? How It Works and How It Can Help You

 Contributing Writer at Tally

-What's a credit card hardship program?
+What is a hardship program?

-Credit card hardship programs vary significantly from one company to the next, but they generally provide short-term debt-relief options, including:
+Lender and credit card hardship programs vary significantly from one company to the next, but they generally provide short-term debt-relief options, including:

 Waived late fees